aniketpant/just-code/chapter01.md

 ## Why code?

 It's simple enough for me.

 > To make the world a better place.

-I believe in the above statement because the web definitely has the power to change the way things happen and it diminished the boundaries of physical interaction, allowing a faster exchange of ideas
+I believe in the above statement because the web definitely has the power to change the way things happen and it diminished the boundaries of physical interaction, allowing a faster exchange of ideas.
+Creating and solving problems is human nature, and there are plenty of examples to justify the statement.

+If you still wonder why you sould code, then I assume that Facebook, Twitter, Google or for that matter any web based service haven't been a part of your life.

+## Where do I start?